I was born in 1963 in North London, England.

 I discovered Tesla Coils some time ago but it was only recently that I became interested enough to try and build one.
 They are fascinating devices because there are no real plans for them, you can’t realistically buy all the parts for one off-the-shelf, you have to design most of the stuff yourself around the materials you can get hold of.

-If made correctly, the end result is that they make utterly ridiculous amounts of electricity !!
+If made correctly, the end result is that they make utterly ridiculous amounts of high-voltage electricity !!

-I also have a keen interest in digital photography and used to run my clubs’ web site which can be accessed from the links on the left.
+I also have a keen interest in digital photography and used to run my clubs’ web site which was very satisfying, naturally it has been taken over since we moved and I left the club but it was a highly respected project in those days.

-After acquiring a nice Boxford lathe and small milling machine I could finally indulge in my all-time favourite pastime of making things out of metal.
-Checkout my engineering pages to see what’s going on.
-I have a strong interest in live steam as well and that seemed to fit well with the new workshop, you can see the results in my blog pages.
+After acquiring a nice Boxford lathe and a small milling machine I could finally indulge in my all-time favourite pastime of making things out of metal.
+Checkout my engineering projects to see what’s going on.
+I have a strong interest in live steam as well and that seemed to fit well with the new workshop, you can see the results in some of my many projects.

 In 2007, we moved house, the children moved out, and I now have an excellent double garage for my home workshop – a home business was also started – DD Metal Products Ltd.